emmanuelbernard/emmanuelbernard.com/blog/2014-04-14-split-a-commit-in-two-with-git.md

 Let's see the sequence first before explaining it

     git rebase -i <oldsha1>
-    # mark the expected commit as `edit` (replace pick in front of the line), save a close
+    # mark the expected commit as `edit` (replace pick in front of the line), save and close
     git reset HEAD^
     git add ...
     git commit -m "First part"